graphile/crystal/packages/graphile-plugin/README.md

 these scopes will be an object, but the contents of that object are defined by the projects in question.

-Currently this plugin system is only intended for Graphile usage (and thus we do not need to "reserve" keys), but should you find it useful for other projects please reach out via GitHub issues and we can discuss what's necessary to make this more universal.
+**NOTE**: Currently this plugin system is only intended for Graphile usage (and thus we do not need to "reserve" keys), but should you find it useful for other projects please reach out via GitHub issues and we can discuss what's necessary to make this more universal.
 Should you decide to not heed this advice, please at least make sure that the "scopes" you add are namespaced in a way to avoid future conflicts with features we may wish to add.

 ## Preset

-A preset is a configuration that bundles together a list of plugins and options for various of the "scopes".
+A preset bundles together a list of plugins, and options for various of the "scopes".
 You may use more than one preset at a time, and presets may also compose (extend) other presets.
 When a library is passed a list of presets it results in a resolved preset (a preset that has no "extends") using the `ResolvePresets` algorithm; broadly all the `extends` are resolved in order, the plugins specified are merged as a set (each plugin will only be included once) and the options are merged via object merging such that the options specified last win.

 **NOTE**: if you compose two presets (PresetA and PresetB) that both `extends` the same underlying preset (BASE) and apply some overrides, then the overrides